Wales: Cuisine

-Traditional Welsh dishes include laverbread (made from Porphyra umbilicalis, an edible seaweed); bara brith (fruit bread); cawl (a lamb stew); cawl cennin (leek soup); and Welsh cakes.
+Traditional Welsh dishes include laverbread (made from Porphyra umbilicalis, an edible seaweed), bara brith (fruit bread), cawl (a lamb stew), cawl cennin (leek soup), and Welsh cakes.
 Cockles are sometimes served as a traditional breakfast with bacon and laverbread.
 Although Wales has its own traditional food and has absorbed much of the cuisine of England, Welsh diets now owe more to the countries of India, China and the United States.
-Chicken tikka masala is the country's favourite dish while hamburgers and Chinese food outsell fish and chips as takeaways.
+Chicken tikka masala is the country's favourite dish, while hamburgers and Chinese food outsell fish and chips as takeaways.

 Performing arts

 Music and festivals

-Wales is often referred to as "the land of song", notable for its harpists, male choirs, and solo artists.
-The main festival of music and poetry is the annual National Eisteddfod.
+Wales, "the land of song", is notable for its solo artists, its male voice choirs and its harpists.
+The annual National Eisteddfod is the country's main performance festival.
 The Llangollen International Eisteddfod provides an opportunity for the singers and musicians of the world to perform.
-The Welsh Folk Song Society has published a number of collections of songs and tunes.
-Traditional instruments of Wales include telyn deires (triple harp), fiddle, crwth (bowed lyre), pibgorn (hornpipe) and other instruments.
+The Welsh Folk Song Society publishes collections of historical songs and tunes.
+Traditional instruments of Wales include the telyn deires (triple harp), fiddle, crwth (bowed lyre) and the pibgorn (hornpipe).
 Male voice choirs emerged in the 19th century, formed as the tenor and bass sections of chapel choirs, and embraced the popular secular hymns of the day.
-Welsh congregations and choirs were known for singing in a rousing four voice style, becoming characteristic of the country.
+Welsh congregations and choirs were known for singing in a rousing four-voice style, becoming characteristic of the country.
 Many of the historic choirs survive in modern Wales, singing a mixture of traditional and popular songs.